© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Waun Llechwedd Llyfn long hut is a scheduled monument protected by Cadw under reference CD209.
 View the official record →

-Waun Llechwedd Llyfn long hut is a deserted rural settlement structure located in Ceredigion, Wales, designated as a Scheduled Ancient Monument under the reference CD209.
+Waun Llechwedd Llyfn long hut is a deserted rural settlement site in Ceredigion, Wales, designated as a Scheduled Ancient Monument under Cadw reference CD209.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD209.

 Waun Llechwedd Llyfn long hut dates from the post medieval/modern period, and is classified as a deserted rural settlement.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Waun Llechwedd Llyfn long hut is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD209.